- 1 Is it safe to host or visit relatives and friends for the holidays during COVID-19?

 - Respiratory viruses and cold air can worsen asthma symptoms.
 Because people tend to travel and socialize more around winter holidays, they’re more likely to be exposed to cold air and viruses that cause colds and flu.
 Although some contact is unavoidable, steer clear of people who are coughing, sneezing and sniffling.
 Don’t share food or drinks and try not to kiss someone who is sick.

 - Get the flu vaccine.
 The U.S. Centers for Disease Control and Prevention (CDC) recommends flu shot to everyone over 6 months of age.
 Getting a flu shot is even more important this year during the pandemic.
+The flu shot is an essential part of protecting your health and your family’s health.

 - If you are allergic to dog or cat dander, you may need to pre-treat your asthma before you arrive.
 Ask the host if the pet can stay in another part of the house while you’re there.